The Best Handheld Shower Heads Tested in 2023

 • Combination shower heads have both a fixed and handheld shower head.
 Users can use one or the other or both while showering.
 A three-way diverter allows each of the two heads to be used simultaneously or independently.
 Due to flow rate regulations, however, water pressure is reduced when both heads are used at the same time.

-• Low-flow shower heads control the amount of water usage to help conserve water.
-Water-saving shower heads, according to the EPA, have a flow rate of no more than 2 GPM (gallons per minute).
+• Water-saving shower heads control the amount of water usage to help conserve water.
+A water-saving shower head, according to the EPA, has a flow rate of no more than 2 GPM (gallons per minute).
 These water-efficient shower heads are available with flow rates as little as 1.5 GPM.

 • High-pressure shower heads provide a nicer rinse and a massage-like feeling on the body.
 They’re designed to increase the water pressure with air inside the head.
-While these shower heads may cost you more upfront, they’ll save you money in the long run by reducing your water bill.
+While a high-pressure shower head may cost you more upfront, it’ll save you money in the long run by reducing your water bill.

 • Rain shower heads are a popular option for combination sets.
 Water flows down over the top of your head, creating a relaxing sensation reminiscent of a spa.
 They’re either mounted to the wall or ceiling and usually have a wider spray and lower pressure compared to standard fixed shower heads.